leerazo/neo4j_eurovision_lab/Lab 3 - Load Database into Neo4j AuraDS/README.md

-# Lab 3 - Moving Data
+# Lab 3 - Loading Data into Neo4j
 There are many different ways to load data into Neo4j.
 In this lab, we're going to take a backup of a data from an Google Cloud Storage bucket and import it into Neo4j.

 The Neo4j [Data Importer](https://data-importer.neo4j.io/) is another option.
 It's a great graphical way to import data.
 However, the LOAD CSV option we're using makes it really easy to pull directly from Cloud Storage, so is probably a better choice for what we need.